cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - This document uses quotation marks "" both for general language (e.g. for citation of notation used in other documents) and as syntax for specifying octet strings as in b"CPace25519".

-  We use a preceeding lower-case letter b"" in front of the quotation marks if a character sequence is representing an octet string sequence.
+  We use a preceding lowercase letter b"" in front of the quotation marks if a character sequence is representing an octet string sequence.
-  I.e. we use the notation convention for byte string representations with single-byte ASCII character encodings from the python programming language.
+  I.e., we use the notation convention for byte string representations with single-byte ASCII character encodings from the python programming language.

-- LEB128 denotes an algorithm that converts an integer to a variable size string.
+- LEB128 denotes an algorithm that converts an integer to a variable sized string.
 The algorithm encodes 7 bits per byte starting with the least significant bits in bits #0 to #6.
   As long as significant bits remain, bit #7 will be set.
 This will result in a single-byte encoding for values below 128.
   Test vectors and reference implementations for LEB128 encodings are given in the appendix.